dangreaves/react-tracker/README.md

 npm install @dangreaves/react-tracker
 ```

-## Loading a JavaScript SDK
+## Loading an adapter

-To send events, you must first load the appropriate JavaScript SDK for your Segment-compatible tracking service.
+To send events, you must first load the appropriate JavaScript SDK for your Segment-compatible tracking service using an adapter.

-Create a React component which imports your chosen JavaScript SDK, and when ready, pass it to the `init` method from the `useTracker` hook.
+Create a React component which imports your chosen adapter, and pass it to the `loadAdapter` method from the `useTracker` hook.
 Render that React component somewhere globally in your app.

 In this example, we are using the [RudderStack JavaScript SDK](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk).